tripleS-Dev/esp-lowcode-matter/README.md

 * **Select Product**: Start by selecting the product that you want to create which will also open the product code
 * **Select Port**: Connect your **esp32c6** board to your computer via USB, and select the port
-* **Prepare Device**: This will erase the flash on the device and flash the prebuilt binaries to your esp32c6 board
+* **Prepare Device**: This will erase the flash on the device and flash the prebuilt LowCode framework binaries to your esp32c6 board
 * **Upload Configuration**: This will generate the required device certificates and the qr code for the device and flash them to the device
 * **Upload Code**: This will build, flash and run the code on the device